algorandfoundation/puya-ts/docs/lg-types.md

 - Bytes.toFixed (with the `assert-length` strategy)
 - decodeArc4

+NOTE: Argument validation can be disabled globally via the `--validate-abi-args` flags.
+Similarly, return value validation can be disable via the `--validate-abi-return` flag.
+It is also possible for a method implementation to disable validation for its own arguments via the `validateEncoding` option on the `abimethod` decorator.
+Per-method validation settings override the global compiler settings.

 ### Non-Validated Sources

 There are certain places where one can get an ABI value that is not fully validated: